alpine9000/squirt/README.md

 If the command modifies the file, it will be saved back to the Amiga once the command exits.

-You can mix local and remote files with local commands, currently remote filenames are any files that either start with "~" or are prefixed with "!" to force a local file.
+You can mix local and remote files with local commands.
+You indicate a file as local by prefixing it with an `!`.
+Also any file that starts with a `~` will also be treated as a local file.

     1.WB3.1:> !cp S:Startup-Sequence ~/Startup-Sequence.backup
     1.WB3.1:> !echo !"\\;A new line" >> S:Startup-Sequence